jintekc/did-btc1-js/docs/packages/method/classes/SingletonBeacon.md

 The Broadcast Singleton Beacon Signal algorithm is called by the Announce DID Update algorithm as part of the Update operation, if the Beacon being used is of the type SingletonBeacon.
 It takes as input a Beacon service and a secured didUpdatePayload.
-The algorithm constructs a Bitcoin transaction that spends from the Beacon address identified in the service and contains a transaction output of the format [OP_RETURN, OP_PUSH32, <hashBytes>], where hashBytes is the SHA256 hash of the canonical didUpdatePayload.
+The algorithm constructs a Bitcoin transaction that spends from the Beacon address identified in the service and contains a transaction output of the format [OP_RETURN, OP_PUSH32, &lt;hashBytes&gt;], where hashBytes is the SHA256 hash of the canonical didUpdatePayload.
 The Bitcoin transaction is then signed and broadcast to the Bitcoin network, thereby publicly announcing a DID update in a Beacon Signal.
 It returns a signalMetadata object mapping the Bitcoin transaction identifier of the Beacon Signal to the necessary data needed